New York Radiology Programs

 Bachelor of Science (B.S.) in Radiological Sciences

-The B.S. in Radiological Sciences is offered through St. John's University's College of Pharmacy and Allied Health Professions.
+The B.S. in Radiological Sciences is offered through St. John's University's College of Pharmacy and Health Sciences.
 The university requires students to complete 128 credits through courses such as philosophy, math, English, radiation physics, anatomy, radiographic procedures and pathophysiology.
 Graduates of the bachelor's-level radiological sciences programs can take the New York State Radiologic Technology Licensing Examination, as well as the ARRT Certification in Radiography.